 As mentioned above, this technique works great with salmon, too.
 Check out my recipe for Salmon Steamed in Parchment Paper.

 HOW TO PREPARE BAKED FISH IN PARCHMENT PAPER

 Heat oven to 400 degrees.
 Rub about a tablespoon of olive oil on the top of the fish.
-Season with kosher salt and pepper.
+Season with kosher salt and black pepper.
 Tear off a large piece of parchment paper.
-Place the asparagus spears on the parchment.
-Dot with olive oil and season with salt and pepper.
-Place fish…skin side down…on top of asparagus.
+Place the asparagus spears (be sure to cut off the woody ends) on the parchment.
+Dot with olive oil and season with kosher salt and black pepper.
+Place fish, skin side down, on top of asparagus.

-Squeeze the juice of one-half of the lemon and orange on top of the fish.
+Squeeze the juice of one-half lemon and one-half orange on top of the fish.
 Add the garlic slices.
-Layer the sliced lemon and orange.
-Top with the fresh thyme and cherry tomatoes.
-Drizzle on just a touch more olive oil, salt and pepper.
+Layer the sliced lemons and oranges.
+Top with the fresh thyme and cherry tomatoes (you can halve them).
+Drizzle on just a touch more olive oil, kosher salt and black pepper.

-The key to get a good steam is to wrap the fish in the paper very tightly…make sure there are no openings.
-I typically like to bring the top together first then wrap the side edges.
-Place on baking pan.
-This filet was about a pound and a half…it took about 22 minutes to finish.
+This next step is very, very important.
+The key to get a good steam is to wrap the fish in the paper very tightly.
+Make sure there are no openings.
+Even the tiniest opening will allow the steam to release while baking.
+Typically, I like to bring the top together first, then wrap the side edges.
+Place the packets on a baking pan.
+This filet was about a pound and a half.
+So, it took about twenty-two minutes to finish.
 Decrease the baking time for a smaller filet.
-If you are unsure about whether or not the fish is fully-cooked, go ahead and peek…just a little!
+If you are unsure about whether or not the fish is fully-cooked, go ahead and peek.
+Just a little peek!
 Be sure to wrap back up immediately if you need to steam longer.

 TO FINISH AND SERVE THE BAKED FISH IN PARCHMENT PAPER